 Making a stand

 As more women take a stand on harassment, inappropriate comments are going to be called out more frequently.
-That’s why it’s vital that women in the public eye continue to speak out against sexual harassment – as Oprah Winfrey did at this year’s Golden Globes– in order to give others hope, encouragement, and courage.
+That’s why women in the public eye must continue to speak out against sexual harassment – as Oprah Winfrey did at this year’s Golden Globes– in order to give others hope, encouragement, and courage.

 There’s a clear difference between malicious behaviour and accidental offence.
-And while it’s relatively straightforward to create content moderation filters that flag specific words and phrases, what’s less easy to achieve is an understanding of context.
+And while creating content moderation filters that flag specific words and phrases is relatively straightforward, what’s less easy to achieve is an understanding of context.
 But it is possible: through a combination of machine-learning and manual moderation.

-No-one should have to endure fear or humiliation of any kind, at any time, in any place: on-or offline.
+No-one should have to endure fear or humiliation of any kind, at any time, anywhere: on or offline.
 As an increasing number of online marketplaces, classifieds, and dating sites put more stringent measures in place to prevent harassment, perhaps those who’ve been guilty of sexual harassment in the past will think twice before sending an inappropriate message.

 In the meantime, the tide is turning against offenders and the issues affecting so many is firmly in the public spotlight.
 Change is coming, but we can’t rest until then.
 Here at Besedo, we’re trying to raise awareness through our #WeToo social media campaign.
 Why not join us?